Commit message guidelines

 The commit contains the following structural elements, to communicate intent to the consumers of our libraries:

-3. BREAKING CHANGE: a commit that appends a ! after the type/scope, introduces a breaking API change (correlating with MAJOR in Semantic Versioning).
+3. BREAKING CHANGE: a commit that appends a ! after the type/scope, introduces a breaking API change (correlating with MAJORarrow-up-right in Semantic Versioning).
 A BREAKING CHANGE can be part of commits of any type.

 4. other types that are supported: